chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 numdiff
 ~~~~~~~~

 numdiff is used within the automatic testing procedure of Lethe to compare files obtained through floating point arithmetic.
-Without numdiff, Lethe automatic tests may fail when they should not.
-Numdiff can be installed directly from your package manager.
+Without numdiff, Lethe automatic tests may fail when they should not. numdiff can be installed directly from your package manager.

 .. code-block:: text